-Most Essential & Awesome FREE WordPress Plugins For Your Blog
+Best Free WordPress Plugins For Your Blog

-Yoast makes setting up SEO (Search Engine Optimization) on your website super easy.
+Yoast SEO – Yoast makes setting up SEO (Search Engine Optimization) on your website super easy.
 It suggests ways to improve your posts so that you rank higher in search engines like Google – aka so you can be found online and gain more readers.

-JetPack may be one of the best free plugins out there, as it combines several must-have blog features that you would normally have to pay for elsewhere.
+JetPack – JetPack may be one of the best free plugins out there, as it combines several must-have blog features that you would normally have to pay for elsewhere.
 JetPack offers analytics, anti-spam & security, social share buttons, and so much more.

 W3 Total Cache – Cache plugins are used to speed up your site.
 This one is great because it saves a static HTML version of your website, instead of generating pages one by one.
 This takes less strain on your server, creating a faster more user-friendly site, and ultimately better search rankings.

 With AddToAny your readers can easily share your content across pretty much every social network – which is awesome!
 Plus with simple tweaks, you can customize the look of the buttons however you like.

 Mashshare Share Buttons – This is what I use for my FB Share, Twitter Tweet, and Toolkit Access buttons at the bottom of every post.
 What I love about this plugin, is that in addition to these share buttons.
 Similar to Yoast, Mashshare allows you to input images and keywords for each post as you’d like it to appear when shared on Facebook and Twitter, but also Pinterest.
 They have a handy site for tips on how to customize the buttons to suit your brand – Here

 UpdraftPlus – Backup/Restore – Backing up your site is a must, and this free service allows you to backup and store the files to a storage app of your choosing such as Google Docs, Dropbox and more.

-While you are working on your website, its good to have a ‘coming soon’ page that visitors can see and interact with before you go live with your finished site.
+Coming Soon by Supsystic – While you are working on your website, its good to have a ‘coming soon’ page that visitors can see and interact with before you go live with your finished site.
 I used this plugin to have an image and a ‘subscribe’ box up on many of my sites before I was ready to launch.